Esthernjoki/yolo/explanation.md

 The `EXPOSE` directive the port 5000 to be exposed by the container when it is running.

-The `RUN` directive is used to execute the following commands; `npm prune --production` to remove development dependencies and also clears the npm cache and removes any temporary files using `npm cache clean --force` and `rm -rf /tmp/*` respectively similar to that in build stage.
+`RUN` execute the following commands; `npm prune --production` to remove development dependencies and also clears the npm cache and removes any temporary files using `npm cache clean --force` and `rm -rf /tmp/*` respectively similar to that in build stage.

-`CMD` directive specifies the default command to run when a container is started and in this case.
+`CMD` directive specifies the default command to run when a container is started .

 ## 3. Docker-compose Networking